 Few visitors to Spain take the time to discover Malaga as they head from the airport down to their holiday resorts on the Costa del Sol.
 In doing so they miss a gem of a city with a fascinating old quarter next to a Roman theatre and Moorish palace, a commercial centre with first class shopping and a vibrant social life.
-Locals flock to little bars scattered all over the centre where they mingle with friends over wine and tapas in one of the the south’s liveliest cities.
+Locals congregate in the street to enjoy fried fish dishes with a glass of Cruzcampo beer at little tapas bars which are scattered all over the city centre in one of the south’s liveliest destinations.

 What to do in Malaga